Gleb Kalinin

 Decision Toolkit — structured decision-making tools with bias checkers, pre-mortem analysis, and scenario explorers.
 7 frameworks, 20+ cognitive biases detected.

 Guide, don’t decide.
-Tools illuminate the decision space rather than choosing for you.
+These tools light up the decision space — they don’t choose for you.

 Frameworks: pre-mortem · first principles · 10-10-10 · regret minimization